jeel-butani/Web-Sessions-Comprehensive-Guide/README.md

 A web session is a period of interaction between a user and a website, during which the website maintains state information about the user’s actions and preferences.
 Here’s a step-by-step look at how sessions are started and ended:

 1. **Session Initiation**: When a user logs in to a website using their credentials, the server verifies these credentials and, upon successful login, generates a unique session ID.
 This session ID is then sent to the user’s web browser, typically stored in a cookie. 🍪
+For a detailed guide, please visit our blog: [Cookie](https://github.com/venishaparmar/The-Essential-Guide-to-Cookies) 🌐
 2. **Session Tracking**: As the user navigates the site, their browser sends the session ID with each request.
 The server uses this ID to retrieve the corresponding session data, allowing it to track the user’s actions and preferences throughout their visit. 🌐
 3. **Session Termination**: When the user logs out, the browser sends a session termination request.
 The server responds by acknowledging the request and terminating the session, ensuring that all associated data is cleared. 🚪